Maximum Likelihood for Gaussian Process Classification and Generalized Linear Mixed Models under Case-Control Sampling: Introduction

-Similar settings arise in other scientific domains, where case-control sampling, high dimensional random effects and a dense covariance matrix simultaneously occur.
+Similar settings arise in other scientific domains, where case-control sampling and a full-rank, non-sparse covariance structure are observed.
 Prominent examples include disease mapping studies with a smoothing kernel \citep{diggle_model-based_1998,kelsall_spatial_1998,held_towards_2005} and GP-based classification of data collected in case-control studies \citep{chu_classification_2010,ziegler_individualized_2014,young_accurate_2013}.
 The analyses employed in these examples often ignore the effects of case-control sampling, a practice we would like to avoid and whose fundamental flaws we discuss and illustrate below.

-The problem we consider poses substantial statistical and computational challenges, various aspects of which have been addressed in the statistics and machine learning literature.
-The main approaches for maximum likelihood estimation under ascertainment include the profile maximum likelihood and its close variant, the ascertained maximum likelihood (AML), which offer ``almost maximum likelihood'' solutions \citep{scott_maximum_2001,wild_fitting_1991,scott_fitting_1997}.
-The main approach for statistical inference with random effects is generalized linear mixed models (GLMMs; \citealt{mcculloch_generalized_2008}), also known in different scientific communities as Gaussian process \citep{rasmussen_gaussian_2006} or latent Gaussian models \citep{fahrmeir_multivariate_2001}.
-GLMMs provide a likelihood-based solution, but do not deal naturally with unit-level ascertainment and can pose significant computational difficulties.
-Modern approaches for alleviating computational difficulties include pairwise likelihood (PL; \citealt{renard_pairwise_2004}) and expectation propagation (EP; \citealt{minka_expectation_2001}).